JohnWoodman/FES/README.md

 # FES - Fast Endpoint Scanner
-A web application endpoint scanner written in Rust, designed to put less load on the domains it scans (inspired by tomnomnom's meg).
+A web application endpoint scanner written in Rust, designed to put less load on the domains it scans with parsing features to help grab the important stuff (inspired by tomnomnom's meg).
 ```

           _____                    _____                    _____